Common Treatment Interventions

 Play therapy is a form of individual counseling that is geared towards helping children and youth cope with emotional stress or trauma.
 It helps them express their feelings and brings emotions to the surface.
 It can be used for a wide variety of issues, including:

+Note: Play therapy should only be led by a person with specialized training.
 Family counseling and couples' therapy may be used when a client has a problem that is influenced by or affects family and social functioning.

 • It may include multiple sessions to deal with many different issues.